By: Candace Blaker on August 14th, 2020

 About Candace Blaker

 Candace is a product manager at W.S.
 Tyler that oversees all product lines that focus on particle size and characterization.
 This includes test sieves, lab equipment, computerized particle analysis, and screening media.
 She also leads the customer service team, assisting with technical questions and customer satisfaction.
-With 14 years of experience, Candace strives to customers achieve their goals by eagerly getting to know their process and offering options that can help produce optimal results.
+With 14 years of experience, Candace strives to help customers achieve their goals by eagerly getting to know their process and offering options that can help produce optimal results.